Hepatitis is inflammation of the liver, often caused by a virus. The most common types are Hepatitis A, Hepatitis B and Hepatitis C.

 Hepatitis B is transmitted when blood, semen, or another body fluid from an infected person enters the body of someone who is not infected.
 This can happen through sexual contact; sharing needles, syringes, or other drug-injection equipment; or from mother to baby at birth.
 For some people, hepatitis B is an acute, or short-term, illness but for others, it can become a long-term, chronic infection.
 The best way to prevent Hepatitis B is to get vaccinated.

-To make an appointment for hepatitis immunization or to talk to a doctor about your risk, call 970-879-1632 in Steamboat Springs or 970-824-8233 in Craig.
+To make an appointment for hepatitis immunization or to speak to a Public Health nurse, call 970-879-1632 in Steamboat Springs or 970-824-8233 in Craig.
 Please bring your insurance card to your appointment.
 Low cost vaccines are available to individuals who don't have insurance.